GEMScienceTools/oq-mbtk/docsrc/contents/cat.rst

 CAtalogue Toolkit (cat) module
 ##############################

-The catalogue Toolkit module provides functionalities for the compilation of a homogenised catalogue starting from a collection of catalogues with different origins and magnitudes.
+The :index:`Catalogue Toolkit` module provides functionalities for the compilation of a homogenised catalogue starting from a collection of catalogues with different origins and magnitudes.

 The formats of the original catalogues supported are: